jrp244/byu-cs324/lab-socket-hunt/README.md

 [as specified](#treasure---standard-output).

-## Print the Socket Information (Optional)
+## Print the Socket Information (Extra Credit)

 This section is _optional_.
 It might be helpful or interesting for you to see where packets are being sent.
+You will also get extra credit.

-Now follow the [specification](#socket-information---standard-error) to produce the output showing the socket information before every *outgoing* communication (i.e., calls to `write()`, `send()`, and/or `sendto()`).
+Now follow the [specification](#socket-information---standard-error-extra-credit) to produce the output showing the socket information before every *outgoing* communication (i.e., calls to `write()`, `send()`, and/or `sendto()`).
 The output will be rather boring for level 0, but getting the output working for level 0 will